daolavi/cointracker/README.md

 # cointracker
-Coin tracker is a static website that lists prices for popular currencies.
+Coin Tracker is a static website that lists prices for popular currencies.